dotnet/winforms/README.md

 WinForms also provides one of the most productive ways to create desktop applications based on the visual designer provided in Visual Studio.
 It enable drag-and-drop of visual controls and other similar functionality that make it easy to build desktop applications.

-> Note: The visual designer is not yet available and will be part of a Visual Studio 2019 update.
+> Note: The Windows Forms visual designer is not yet available and will be part of a Visual Studio 2019 update.

 See the [Windows Forms Roadmap](roadmap.md) to learn about project priorities, status and ship dates.